 Functional Resource Types represent specific space communication technologies and specific terrestrial cross support services.
 As space communication technologies evolve and new terrestrial cross support services are added over time, the FR Types that are used to represent them may need to be augmented or replaced by different FR Types.
 In cases where multiple FR Types are closely bound to a particular space communication technology (e.g., space link signal modulation), the replacement/addition of such a technology could involve the replacement/addition of multiple FR Types.
 Similarly, a terrestrial cross support service may need multiple FR Types to represent the total functionality associated with that cross support service.
 For example, a return offline SLE transfer services has an FR Type for the service provision functions of the SLE service, and also an FR Type for the offline buffer that stores the data for subsequent retrieval by the SLE service provider.

-In order to accommodate the bundling of related FR Types for the purposes of substitution and extensibility, the concept of Functional Groups (which was originally introduced in the CSRM (reference [1]) has been re-defined for SCCS-SM.
-These new SCCS Functional Groups differ somewhat from the SLE Functional Groups.
-Section 3.2 provides a summary comparison of SCCS Functional Groups to SLE Functional Groups.
-In this Technical Note, if the term Functional Group or the acronym FG is used without a qualifier, it is to be interpreted as SCCS Functional Group.
-Any reference to an SLE FG as defined in the CSRM is always qualified as SLE FG.

-Organizing the SCCS FGs around space communication technology-related groupings that can be substituted or added is important for Extensible SCCS-SM because such groupings identify the extensibility points for SCCS-SM information entities.
+The concept of Abstract Service Components (ASCs) accommodates the bundling of related FR Types for the purposes of substitution and extensibility.
+Organizing the ASCs around space communication technology-related groupings that can be substituted or added is important for Extensible SCCS-SM because such groupings identify the extensibility points for SCCS-SM information entities.
 This topic is addressed in greater detail in section 5.

-Abstract Functional Groups with Concrete specializations
+Abstract Service Components with Concrete specializations

-Basing the SCCS FGs on a purely abstract layered model of space communication functionality ensures that any new space communication technology can be introduced into and supported by ESCCS-SM as long as it conforms to the minimal functional and interface definitions for the corresponding FG.
+Basing the ASCs on a purely abstract layered model of space communication functionality ensures that any new space communication technology can be introduced into and supported by ESCCS-SM as long as it conforms to the minimal functional and interface definitions for the corresponding ASC.
 The abstract layered model has the following components:

 The aperture, which is the physical interface to the space medium.
 On the “ground side”, the aperture receives and/or transmits an electromagnetic carrier signal.